 These findings are interrelated and driven by the same factors: (1) Marshall entrainment consisted of early life stages of highly fecund, fragile, and invasive species, many of which exhibit high natural mortality, and (2) entrainment losses represent a small portion of the available Lake Norman resources, a result of the effectiveness of the curtain wall at reducing entrainment at the Marshall CWIS.
 Based on the estimated annual losses under existing conditions, the total annual harvest foregone was estimated to be 1 lbs in 2016 and 18 lbs in 2017.
 Harvest foregone represents the total annual biomass lost from the recreational fishery due to entrainment at Marshall.
 Given the low annual entrainment loss estimates documented at Marshall for 2016 and 2017, the losses resulting from entrainment are not expected to impact the Lake Norman fishery.

 The incremental reductions in estimated entrainment losses, and their effect on the fishery as represented by production foregone, equivalent adults, and harvest foregone, were modeled for each of the potential compliance scenarios described in Section 11 of the compliance document.
-Although already markedly reduced due to the curtain wall efficacy, entrainment was estimated to be further reduced by approximately 98 percent under a closed-cycle cooling (MCDT) retrofit, based on the anticipated water withdrawal volumes.
+Although already markedly reduced due to the curtain wall efficacy, entrainment was estimated to be further reduced by approximately 98 percent under a closed-cycle cooling (MDCT) retrofit, based on the anticipated water withdrawal volumes.
 The potential percent reductions estimated under the 0.75-mm FMS retrofit scenario (i.e., the product of the rate of exclusion and post-exclusion onscreen survival) were less than 7 percent for equivalent adult numbers and biomass, between 4.5 and 22.4 percent in lbs of biomass production foregone, and between zero and 8.3 percent in lbs of harvest foregone.
 The entrainment losses at Marshall in 2016 and 2017 were dominated by fragile forage species and introduced recreational species.
 Interannual variation in the composition and abundance of species and life stages within entrainment samples, along with the dominance of fragile species, resulted in minimal percent reductions in equivalent adult, production foregone, and harvest foregone estimates under the FMS retrofit scenario.

 Given the low number and types of organisms entrained at Marshall (highly fecund or invasive species and absence of protected species) do not provide a compelling basis under the Rule to evaluate additional entrainment measures.
 The low entrainment rates at Marshall do not negatively affect the Lake Norman fishery, which continues to reflect a balanced and indigenous community.